Skip to main content Skip to footer

 5. Use the right digital tools to implement RACI at scale

-A written memo isn’t enough to standardize your methods and remove departmental silos.
+A written memo alone isn’t enough to standardize your methods and break down departmental silos.
 Use digital tools to build a platform for efficient RACI implementation and stakeholder management.

 RACI chart examples